gabrielfcarvalho/Streamlit-Energy-Dashboard/README.md

-# Dashboard de Consumo e Geração de Energia
+# Energy Consumption and Generation Dashboard

-Este repositório contém um dashboard interativo desenvolvido com Streamlit para visualizar dados de consumo e geração de energia.
+This repository hosts an interactive dashboard built with Streamlit for visualizing energy consumption and generation data.

-## Recursos
+## Features

-- Visualização de consumo de energia por localidade.
+- Energy consumption visualization by location.
-- Análise da distribuição mensal de energia injetada.
+- Monthly distribution analysis of injected energy.
-- Sugestões de distribuição de energia baseadas no consumo.
+- Energy distribution suggestions based on consumption patterns.

-## Como Usar
+## How to Use

-Para executar o dashboard localmente, clone o repositório e execute:
+To run the dashboard locally, clone the repository and execute:

 streamlit run app.py

 ## Dados

-Os dados utilizados são fornecidos no arquivo `Dados.xlsx`.
+The utilized data is provided in the `Data.xlsx` file.

 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://energia-fazenda.streamlit.app)